oChef is a touch projection interface that works as a cooking assistant that helps you prepare

 Real step-by-step videos and clear instructions to guide you through the cooking process.

 Improve the step-by-step experience when cooking and combine it with an innovative technology that allowed the users to interact in a fast an easy way while preparing their food.
-Creating a positive experience in the user would encourage the continuous use of this tool and develop healthier diet habits.

 — Skip the Design Process